SiliconLabs/peripheral_examples/series0/dma/2d_copy/readme.txt

 40 41 42

 from the source matrix to index (1, 2) of the destination matrix.

+This example is based on the Reference Guide Section 8.4.5:
+Chapter: DMA
+Section: Functional Description
+Subsection: 2D Copy

 How to Test:
 1) Update the kit's firmware from the Simplicity Launcher (if necessary)